saisandeep97/NeuronsUnchained/README.md

 ## `Sigmoid` Function

 A class that implements the logistic sigmoid function.
-The class inherits the `Layer` class and implement both `forward` and `backward` functions.
+The class inherits the `Layer` class and implements both `forward` and `backward` functions.

-It is useful to store the output of forward pass of this layer as a class member so that it may be reused when calling `backward`.
+It is useful to store the output of the forward pass of this layer as a class member so that it may be reused when calling backward.

 ## Rectified Linear Unit (ReLU)

 A class that implements the rectified linear unit.
-The class inherits the `Layer` class and implement both `forward` and `backward` functions.
+The class inherits the `Layer` class and implements both `forward` and `backward` functions.

 ## Binary Cross-Entropy Loss

 A class that implements binary cross-entropy loss.
 This will be used when classifying the XOR problem.
-The class inherits the `Layer` class and implement both `forward` and `backward` functions.
+The class inherits the `Layer` class and implements both `forward` and `backward` functions.

 ## The `Sequential` Class

-In order to create a clean interface that includes multiple layers, we create a class that contains a list of layers which make up the network.
+To create a clean interface that includes multiple layers, we create a class that contains a list of layers that make up the network.
 The `Sequential` class will contain a list of layers.
 New layers can be added to it by appending them to the current list.
 This class will also inherit from the `Layer` class so that it can call forward